datacite/mastino/README.md

 ## Installation

-Install Minikube and Terraform:
+Install Minikube and Terraform.
 Use Homebrew on a Mac, and install the [xhyve](https://github.com/mist64/xhyve) hypervisor:

 ```
 brew install docker-machine-driver-xhyve